great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

 For more information on `test_yaml_config`, please see our guide on [how to configure `DataContext` components using `test_yaml_config`](../../setup/configuring_data_contexts/how_to_configure_datacontext_components_using_test_yaml_config.md).

+### 10. (Optional) Add more Data Connectors your configuration

+The `data_connectors` dictionary in your `datasource_config` can contain multiple entries.
+If you want to add additional Data Connectors, just go through the process starting at step 7 again.

-### 10. Add your new Datasource to your Data Context
+### 11. Add your new Datasource to your Data Context

 Now that you have verified that you have a valid configuration you can add your new Datasource to your Data Context with the command: